Lecithin

 Lecithin, derived from the Greek word “lékithos”, refers to a complex blend of essential fatty compounds—also known as phosphatides—obtained as by-product when extracted from various naturally occurring sources.

-The phosphatides in lecithin, such as phosphatidylcholine (PC), have been widely acclaimed by nutritionists for their extensive range of heart, brain and liver health benefits.
+The phosphatides in lecithin, including phosphatidylcholine (PC), are widely recognized by nutritionists for supporting heart, brain, and liver health.

 The active components of lecithin (phosphatides) are both lipophilic and hydrophilic, prompting different affinities for oil and water dependent on form.
 Lecithin’s diverse amphiphilic characteristics make it the ideal natural multi-purpose food ingredient for a wide range of applications across various industries.